victorazangu/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chown -h vincent:staff _hello changes the owner and the group owner of _hello to vincent and staff respectively changes the owner and the group owner of _hello to vincent and staff respectively adds specify permmision
+chown -h vincent:staff _hello changes the owner and the group owner of _hello to vincent and staff respectively changes the owner and the group owner of _hello to vincent and staff respectively adds specify permmision telnet towel.blinkenlights.nl will play the starwar Iv episode on ther terminal